First Day of School

 Parent Drivers/Volunteers will need to complete several items prior to driving student-athletes and volunteering for team roles (e.g., team parent).
 Please refer to the Parent Volunteer section on our website.

-During the 2024-25 school year, Carondelet students will have free, one-way transportation to the Carondelet Athletics Complex (CAC) after school.
+During the 2025–26 school year, Carondelet students will have free, one-way transportation to the CAC after school.
 There is no cost and no need to pre-register.
 There is no return service to the main campus from the CAC later in the evening.
 More information can be found on the Carondelet website: Carondelet Shuttle.
 Students will meet for the afternoon ride on the sidewalk of Winton Drive in front of the Jean Hofmann Center for Innovation.
-The shuttle will depart campus 20 minutes after the last bell, no matter what the schedule is.
+The shuttle will depart campus 20 minutes after the last bell, no matter the day’s schedule.

 Campus Ministry